 Outputs:

 The PACTRACS edition provides a functioning vessel Geofencing capability accessible to USCG D17 and subordinate units via coordination to Alaska Marine Exchange.
-This same capability is available to the Alaska mariner community, fish and wildlife managers, tribal entities and more.
+This same capability was delivered and is now available to the Alaska mariner community, fish and wildlife managers, tribal entities and more.

-The extended project’s planned outputs for CG1V are:

-Enhanced geofencing\vessel alerting application within CG OneView 3.0 based on the Ozone Widget Framework.

-Application architecture documentation.

-Geofence management tools developed using the Ozone Widget Framework that allows users to find existing geofences based on geofence and alert meta information.

 Technology Readiness Level (TRL):

 In Program Year 6, the Vessel Geofencing PACTRACS edition provides a functioning vessel Geofencing capability at TRL 5.